diogomalmeida/dataCleaningProject/codeBook.md

 # Information about the update of available codebooks with the data.
 This code book indicate all the variables and summaries calculated, along with units, and any other relevant information.

+The analysis was performed on the file run_analysis.R.
+Details are given below

 Training and test sets have been concatenated;

 Descriptive activity names (by the original codebook) have been used to name the activities in data sets;